 Mile Bluff’s healthcare team is committed to helping our youngest patients thrive in childhood and beyond.
 We provide personalized, compassionate care for patients from birth to adolescence.
 Children have unique needs when it comes to their health, and we are here to support them as they grow.

-Doctor Ryan Plamann, provides pediatric medicine services in New Lisbon and Necedah.
+Doctor Ryan Plamann, provides pediatric medicine services in New Lisbon and Mauston.
 He specializes in the development and care of children from birth to the age of 18.
 Doctor Plamann performs wellness exams, diagnoses and treats acute care issues and chronic disease, and provides assistance to help manage conditions like ADHD/ADD.

-To make an appointment with Dr. Plamann, call New Lisbon Family Medical Center at 608-562-3111 or Necedah Family Medical Center at 608-565-2000.
+To make an appointment with Dr. Plamann, call New Lisbon Family Medical Center at 608-562-3111 or Mile Bluff Clinic at 608-847-5000.

 Parents are encouraged to make regular appointments for their children to assess development, prevent or detect illness/conditions, and help establish healthy habits.